waltta/Litchi-Nuker-/README.md

 ☆ @waltta#6821 ☆
 </h2>

+credit to Rdimo !
 Litchi Nuker is a remake of the interface of the Hazard Nuker